youssefHosni/AI-Books-Assignments-Answers/Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow/Chapter 8: Dimensionality Reduction.md

 5. Suppose you perform PCA on a 1,000-dimensional dataset, setting the explained variance ratio to 95%.
 How many dimensions will the resulting dataset have?

 Answer:
+It depends on the dataset itself.

 6. In what cases would you use vanilla PCA, Incremental PCA, Randomized PCA, or Kernel PCA?

 Answer:

+* vanilla PCA: The tradional PCA which is used if the data fit in the meomery and not very strong non linear datasets.
+* Incremental PCA: This will be a good choice if you have large dataset that cannot fit the meomery
+* Randomized PCA: This can be used to decrease the computation time as they find an approximation of the first d components.
+* Kernel PCA: It is useful for non linear dataset

 7. How can you evaluate the performance of a dimensionality reduction algorithm on your dataset?